karmab/kcli/doc/index.rst

 -  plan files
 -  profiles

-For that , you can pass in kcli vm or kcli plan the following
+For that, you can pass in kcli vm or kcli plan the following parameters:
-parameters:

--  -P x=1 -P y=2 and so on
+-  -P x=1 -P y=2 and so on .
--  –paramfile - In this case, you provide a yaml file ( and as such can provide more complex structures )
+-  –paramfile - In this case, you provide a yaml file ( and as such can provide more complex structures ).

 The indicated objects are then rendered using jinja.